wiheto/tvc_benchmarker/README.md

 Simulations for testing covariance tracking.
 Accompanies the article by Thompson et al (2018) [A simulation and comparison of time-varying functional connectivity methods](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006196)

 Have any ideas for improvements to the next version of tvc_benchmarker?
-[Please leave a commen here](https://github.com/wiheto/tvc_benchmarker/issues/1)
+[Please leave a comment here](https://github.com/wiheto/tvc_benchmarker/issues/1)

 ## Contents